 Step 1: Boil the pork hock

-Soak the dried shiitake mushrooms in warm water until rehydrated, then trim off the stems if necessary.
+Place about 10 dried shiitake mushrooms in warm water and let them soak until soft.
+Once they’re rehydrated, trim the stems (if there are any).

 Step 3: Sear the pork

-Season the pieces with salt.
-In a heavy-bottomed pot or the pot of an electric pressure cooker, sear them over high heat until they are lightly browned on most sides.
+In a heavy-bottomed pot or electric pressure cooker, add a thin coating of oil and heat over high heat.
+Sear the pork until it's lightly browned on most sides.

 Step 4: Sauté the mushrooms